Timbabs/RationalNumbers/prime/README.txt

-eratosthenesList algorithm for generating list of prime number to any given limit
+eratosthenesList algorithm for generating list of prime numbers to any given limit